pytries/DAWG/README.rst

 This package provides DAWG-based dictionary-like read-only objects for Python (2.x and 3.x).

-String data in a DAWG may take up to 200x less memory than in a standard Python dict and the raw lookup speed is comparable (DAWG may be even faster that built-in dict for some operations); DAWG also provides fast advanced methods like prefix search.
+String data in a DAWG (Directed Acyclic Word Graph) may take 200x less memory than in a standard Python dict or list and the raw lookup speed is comparable.
+DAWG may be even faster than built-in dict for some operations.
+It also provides fast advanced methods like prefix search.

 Based on `dawgdic` C++ library.